bitdust-io/p2p-app/README.md

         cd bitdust.p2p-app

-To be able to run the application from command line you must first install Kivy dependencies (tested on Linux Debian) and create Python virtual environment:
+To be able to run the application from the command line, you must first install Kivy dependencies (tested on Linux Debian) and create Python virtual environment:

         make clean install

-Also to make sure you are running the most recent version you can run following command that will use Git to fetch latest commits from GitHub:
+Also, to ensure you are running the most recent version, you can run the following command that will use Git to fetch the latest commits from GitHub:

         make update

-Then you should be able to start the application inside development environment:
+Then you should be able to start the application inside the development environment:

         make run